Why Stability After Burnout Is Not a Step Back

 It means you stopped forcing growth.

-In environments where everything moves fast, stability can feel suspicious.
-When things stop accelerating, people often assume something is wrong.
+When things stop accelerating, it’s easy to assume something is wrong.

 You may start asking yourself: